 Option 2: 10 Days Split Between Northern & Central Vietnam

+This itinerary is the most open to interpretation.
 Hanoi will be your most likely point of arrival into Vietnam.
 The majority of people following this itinerary will arrive and leave from Hanoi, making this a round trip route with a flight to Da Nang and back to Hanoi.

-Therefore you could travel in reverse order (Central to Northern Vietnam) as another option.
+However, for backpackers who are already in Southeast Asia, you might be able to find a cheaper flight into Da Nang.
+Therefore you could travel in reverse order (central to northern Vietnam) as another option.
 Consider where you are headed after Vietnam and check flights out of Hanoi or Da Nang to that place, ie Bangkok.

 Internal flights between Hanoi and Da Nang are extremely affordable but remember to check baggage allowances.
 Sometimes the cost of checking a bag can be more than the plane ticket.

-We have included Halong Bay as the only place besides Hanoi to visit in the North but you can replace Halong Bay with either Sapa or Ninh Binh depending on your budget and intentions.
+We have included Halong Bay as the only place besides Hanoi to visit in the north but you can replace Halong Bay with either Sapa or Ninh Binh depending on your budget and intentions.

 Need a new carry on backpack?
 Read our guide about the Osprey Farpoint 40 which has traveled with us for years.